 Jesus is asking us to follow Him in this way.
-After gathering core Black leaders from both the Underground Network and InterVarsity’s Florida Bay Area, it was concluded that there are Black leaders that we don’t see but who Jesus wants to call out.
+The Voice of Legacy was originally started after gathering core Black leaders from both the Underground Network and InterVarsity’s Florida Bay Area, it was concluded that there are Black leaders that we don’t see but who Jesus wants to call out.
+We believe this is still the call but now Jesus is asking us to focus on college students.
 This conference is foremost an act of obedience to Jesus open to everyone who feel they will benefit from it.

-There is a definite gap in a knowledge as to how black leaders progress in leadership in a multi-ethnic, predominantly white, or traditional black church setting.
-This is a severe problem as it stunts the servant leadership growth of many black Christians.
+There is a definite gap in knowledge and a lack of training in regards to how black leaders progress in leadership in a multi-ethnic, predominantly white, or traditional black setting.
+This is a severe problem as it stunts the servant leadership growth of many black students.
 We believe this problem needs relational investment in potential leaders and in current black leaders.

 3. Unify Black Community

 Black is Caribbean, African, Afro American, Biracial, Multi-racial and so much more.
 Hearing each other's stories, sharing our pains and successes, and exchanging our best practices in leadership will lend itself to a spirit of unity.
 We need this type of space; to see, collaborate and be inspired by each other.

 To join Jesus in Empowering black students in every context of leadership, providing tools, skills and character development for black students to plant black student movements and lead in every context in their unique ethnic identity.